teampat/wordpress-nginx-docker/README.md

 ```console
 0 1 * * * /your/directory/wordpress-nginx-docker/backup.sh
 ```
-4. After a successful backup finishes, All backup files are stored in `./backup`
+4. After a successful backup finishes, All backup files are stored in `./backup/web` and `./backup/mysql`

 ## Credits